-Employee scheduling can be a manager’s nightmare, but it’s a must-do task for accomplishing workflows, meeting customer demands, and accommodating the needs and preferences of your employees.
-Whether you're thinking of adopting employee scheduling tools or integrating scheduling best practices, we'll help you gain the confidence you need to take on this arduous task.
+Employee scheduling can be a manager’s nightmare, but it’s a must-do task.
+Here’s why.
+It can help you take on workflows, meet customer demands, and accommodate your employees’ needs and preferences.
+Whether you’re thinking of setting up an employee schedule tool or integrating scheduling best practices, we’ll help you gain the confidence you need to take on this sometimes painful task.

 Here are eight steps that can help:

 Create a three-column chart that will help you organize the tasks that should be accomplished in the month (or week) ahead.
 Here’s how:

 - First column: List the tasks and subtasks that will need to be completed.

 - Second column: List the skills that are required to accomplish each task.